Fake environmentalism is a HUGE topic, so for now, will be limited to fake environmentalism as justification for the eviction of homeless encampments.

 It doesn’t end there.
 These homes consume energy for heating, lighting and whatever else that gas and electricity are used for.
 Cars driven by those who live in homes are also constructed from raw materials, and then need fuel to function.
 Water is consumed as if it were not a very limited resource.
 Much of it gets mixed with soaps and detergents before going back into the environment.
 Chlorine volatilizes from chlorinated swimming pools.

 Then there are the landscapes and gardens, the parts of domestic lifestyles that we actually believe to be beneficial to the environment.
 They contain exotic (non-native) plants that compete with native species, and interfere with natural ecological processes.
-Irrigation of the landscapes stimulates redwoods and accelerated decay of oaks.
+Irrigation of the landscapes stimulates growth of redwoods, and accelerates decay of oaks.
 Soil amendments, fertilizers and some of the pesticides change the chemistry of the soil and ground water.

 Just compare these two pictures.
 As bad as the mess at Hero’s Camp was, the two hundred people who lived there were less detrimental to the environment and the local ecosystem than those who live in just a few of the homes visible in the picture below.
 Those who claim to be concerned about the environment should be more concerned about the ecologically detrimental lifestyles of those who live in homes than those who lack homes.